 - 28 August 2017.
 Updated version 1.6.3 of Wclock released.

 - 8 August 2017.
-New version 11.2 of CryptoSys PKI Pro released.
-See new in the latest version.
+Version 11.2 of CryptoSys PKI Pro released.
 Plus an updated Python interface with improved documentation.

 - 2 July 2017.
 Updated Windows utility hexdump is a simplified version of the Linux utility to display file contents in hexadecimal.